- The Basics of Currency Trading

 Currency trading is the most liquid and robust market in the world.
 No other market can compare to the sheer value of this massively traded market.
 Estimates peg the value of Forex trading at around $5-$7 trillion per day, a figure that far outstrips the value of all stock market trading in the world.

 The Basics of Currency Trading

 Let’s take a simple example to illustrate how this works: the EUR/USD is a commonly traded currency pair.
-The EUR is the symbol for the Euro and the USD is the symbol for the US Dollar.
-In the above currency pair, the EUR is referred to as the base currency and the USD is referred to as the quote currency.
+The EUR is the symbol for the Euro, and the USD is the symbol for the US Dollar.
+In the above currency pair, the EUR is referred to as the base currency, and the USD is referred to as the quote currency.

 The ratio is actually viewed as a single unit, even though it refers to 2 individual currencies.
 In other words, you trade the EUR/USD currency pair – not the EUR or the USD.

 Let us further clarify this basic currency trading example by adding in a few figures.
 If we assume that the EUR/USD is trading at 1.25345, this means that every €1 = $1.25.
 This means that the Euro is stronger than the dollar, or conversely, you would need more dollars to buy euros.